nelsonwamalwa/Mental-Wellness-Web-Application/README.md

 Feel free to fork this repository and contribute by submitting a pull request.
 Please ensure your code adheres to the existing style and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

----

 For any questions or suggestions, please open an issue on GitHub or contact [wamalwanelson@gmail.com].